NickNagy/PiSampler/README.md

 **main.c**: main file.
 BCM funcs are geared towards PMOD I2S2 model.

 **wavewriter.c**: C funcs for handling WAVE files.
-Functions are very general and altered from http://blog.acipo.com/handling-endianness-in-c/ and are not yet incorporated into the rest of the project.
+Functions are very general and are adopted from http://blog.acipo.com/generating-wave-files-in-c/.
+This is not yet incorporated into the rest of the project and serves more as a test file.